 Catalyx Spreads

-A spread in trading is the difference between the highest price a buyer is willing to pay (bid price) and the lowest price a seller is willing to sell (ask price).
-The spread goes to the exchange as a profit.
+In my experience, understanding trading spreads is crucial for evaluating an exchange.
+A spread represents the difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller is willing to accept (ask).
+It’s typically how exchanges generate profit.

 How Much Does it Really Cost To Trade With Catalyx?